grafana/grafana/docs/sources/explore/query-management.md

 In **Query history** tab it is also possible to filter queries by date using the slider:

 - Use vertical slider to filter queries by date.
-- By dragging top handle, adjust start date.
+- By dragging bottom handle, adjust start date.
 - By dragging top handle, adjust end date.

 ### Search in query history